cossacklabs/product-docs/acra/keys/operations/generation.md

 ```

 then `encrypted-keys.dat` and `access-keys.json` files should be transferred by separate channels to AcraConnector
-where they are combined to import the key into the key store:
+where they are combined to import the key into the keystore:

 ```shell
 acra-keys import --key_bundle_file "encrypted-keys.dat" \